-- Raise concerns with the appropriate person. - Use good judgment about the amount of contact that is appropriate.
+- Raise concerns with the appropriate person.
+If your concern has to do with your student, begin by speaking with your class teacher. - Use good judgment about the amount of contact that is appropriate.
 Be mindful of the amount of time discussions about an individual concern may take. - Demonstrate public support for one another.
-Convey the message that parents, teachers and staff are on the same team. - Schedule appointments if a discussion is needed instead of making unplanned "drop-ins" or raising concerns in public settings (such as on the sidewalk area during drop-off). - Keep in mind that voicemail and e-mail are public documents and that confidentiality cannot always be assumed.
-One rule of thumb to keep in mind is that you should not say or write anything in an e-mail that you wouldn't want printed in the newspaper.
-Please also strive to keep email communication to simple logistical matters, rather than conversation. - Understand that conversations may be documented, and a third person may be present. - Verbal, physical or sexual harassment go against the core philosophies of our institution; they will not be condoned or tolerated.
+Convey the message that parents, teachers and staff are on the same team. - Schedule appointments if a discussion is needed instead of making unplanned "drop-ins" or raising concerns in public settings (such as on the sidewalk area during drop-off). - Do not text or call the teacher on his/her personal cell phone during class hours.
+If it is an emergency, contact the front office and the teacher will be immediately notified. - Keep in mind that voicemail and email are public documents, and that confidentiality cannot always be assumed.
+One rule of thumb to keep in mind is that you should not say or write anything in an email that you wouldn't want printed in the newspaper.
+Please also strive to keep email communication to simple logistical matters, rather than conversation. - Understand that conversations may be documented, and a third person may be present.